UK campaigning failures

 - fragmentation of efforts - there are many groups not coordinating their efforts

-- repeating of fallacies, e.g. advocating Net Zero dates and gradual decarbonisation.
+- repetition of fallacies, e.g. advocating Net Zero dates and gradual decarbonisation

 Conclusion